- Academic Technology

-Man uses tablet with a video application on screenBack in 2012, Massive, Open Online Courses (MOOCs) were heralded as a new dawn in education.
+SPOC in education wasn’t a thing back when massive, open online courses (MOOCs) were heralded as a new dawn in education.
 Tech startups with deep roots in the world’s leading institutions raised millions of dollars and attracted hundreds of thousands of students to sign up for these free courses.

-While many academics were excited by the opportunity to share their knowledge with those hoping to realign their careers, faculty who had been recording their own classrooms already understood the technological underpinnings that made MOOCs possible in the first place.
+While many academics were excited by the opportunity to share their knowledge with those hoping to realign their careers, faculty who had been recording their own classrooms already understood the technological underpinnings that made MOOCs possible.
 For them, it seemed far from the monumental shift that the media was predicting.

 Through a video recording process known as lecture capture and the use of learning management systems (LMS), instructors in universities around the world were already creating de facto online courses for their students.
 Students could watch and review lectures throughout the year, download readings from the course website, and even submit video assignments through drop-boxes built into the course websites.